-Factbox: Dow crosses 22,000 mark - facts & figures
+Factbox: Dow crosses 22,000 mark: facts & figures

 ** The longest stretch between such milestones has been the 3,630 days needed for the index to close above the 2,000 barrier, reached on Jan.
 8, 1987.

-** IBM has been the worst performer during the Dow's recent 1,000 march higher, with a drop of 20.1 percent.
-It is also responsible for a drag of 250.99 points to the index through Tuesday's close.
+** IBM has been the worst performer during the Dow's recent 1,000-point march higher, with a drop of 20.6 percent.
+It is also responsible for a drag of 256.81 points to the index through Wednesday's close.

-** Goldman Sachs (GS.N), which was the top boost to the index during its climb from 19,000 to 20,000 and among the biggest lifts during the Dow's ascent from 20,000 to 21,000, had a reversal of fortunes during the latest 1,000 run for the price-weighted index.
-The bank has fallen 10.2 percent through Tuesday, accounting for a 176.07 point drag on the index.
+** Goldman Sachs (GS.N), which was the top boost to the index during its climb from 19,000 to 20,000 and among the biggest lifts during the Dow's ascent from 20,000 to 21,000, had a reversal of fortunes during the latest 1,000-point run for the price-weighted index.
+The bank has fallen 10.5 percent through Tuesday, accounting for a 181.07-point drag on the index.